programmable-catalysis/ProgrammableOER/README.md

 #### Running the code:
   All functions are contained in the `Base_OER_Functs.jl` file.
 These functions can be called in the Julia REPL or a Jupyter notebook to generate data.
-  For v1.0, we have included `Run_OER_Sims.ipynb`, a Jupyter notebook that contains an example of each type of simulation contained in the manuscript.
+  For v1.0, we have included `Run_OER_Sims.ipynb`, a Jupyter notebook that contains an example of each type of simulation in the manuscript.